HasnainSolangi/GIAIC/45-assignments-exercises/README.md

 • Loop through the new_users list to see if each new username has already been used.
 If it has, print a message that the person will need to enter a new username.
 If a username has not been used, print a message saying that the username is available.

-• Make sure your comparison is case insensitive.
+• Make sure your comparison is case-insensitive.
 If 'John' has been used, 'JOHN' should not be accepted.

-33. Ordinal Numbers: Ordinal numbers indicate their position in a array, such as 1st or 2nd.
+33. Ordinal Numbers: Ordinal numbers indicate their position in an array, such as 1st or 2nd.
 Most ordinal numbers end in th, except 1, 2, and 3.

 • Store the numbers 1 through 9 in a array.